ShivaniVaddepally/Shivani-Portfolio/README.txt

 - Update text in `index.html`
 - Change colors in `style.css` (CSS variables at the top)
 - Replace `Shivani_Resume.pdf` with your resume
-- Deploy by dragging the whole folder to Netlify